 In addition to the professional practice standards described above, these Internships incorporate the CACREP Professional Counseling Identity standards and the Entry-Level Specialty Areas standards for School Counseling & Mental Health Counseling.
 Please see the Syllabus Addendum for delineation of these standards.

 V. Student Learning Outcomes

-The programmatic student learning outcomes are as follows:
+The programmatic student learning outcomes for this course are as follows: